pidster/docs.docker.com/README.md

 9. Release to the subfolder (created if it doesn't exist).

         $ make release

+9a.
+Re-set the s3 redirects

+    The `make release` command also sets up the redirects, but if you need to update them separatly, you can run:

+        $ make redirects

+    Or, if you're using an `aws.env` file, run `make redirects-env-file`

 10. Optionally, check for new or updated bucket.